gojimmypi/wolfTPM/IDE/Espressif/README.md

 If problems are encountered with the I2C module:

+- Check power requirements.
+ESP32 dev boards typically do not have enough on-board power for additional peripherals.
 - Ensure the TPM module is reset at boot time (briefly bring TPM Module RST low).
 - Beware that printing to the UART during an I2C transaction may affect timing and cause errors.
 - Ensure the TPM module has been reset after flash updated.